Skitals/unraid-theme-engine/source/theme.engine/usr/local/emhttp/plugins/theme.engine/README.md

 ####Theme Engine####
-Create a custom color theme for the unRAID webGui.
+Create or import a custom color theme for the unRAID webGui.